DanAncona/django-mini-lean/readme.md

 http://django-mini-lean.herokuapp.com/

 When you come to the page, one experimental variant is served.
 If you click reload while on that page, the initial variant stays put via a cookie.
 If you click to reset, the cookie that saves the variant is smashed and it serves you a new, randomized variants.
 Variants can be anything; in this demo, we're varying the headline text, the subhead text, and the picture of the cow.
 It's easy to modify it to test any sorts of variations you'd like; there's a bit of cleverness in loadexperiment() method that automatically generates a matrix for tracking all the options.
 When someone clicks on a share, a version of the page with a different variant is displayed for the new user.
-It's possible to keep variants stable through shares as well. (although this is currently turned off)
+It's possible to keep variants stable through shares as well. (although this is currently turned off: I think it's most helpful for )

 Background
 ----------